nishio/learn_language/coderunner/README.rst

   - current impl.: when _subproc failed with OSError, print error message and continue.
     It should be brushed up.

+  - currently Smalltalk test call bin/run_squeak.py and fail in it.
+    It is not trapped.

 - To make output better, add heading between test?
 Add description to tests? http://nishio.github.com/learn_language/test_index.html